Ahmad-AbuRumuh/reading-notes/README.md

 2. Place effort before talent.
 3. Make a new goal for every goal accomplished.

-And if you want to read more about the subject: [click here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) :point_left:
+And if you want to read more about the subject: [click here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) 👈

-<div align="center"> Thanks for reading :smiley:
+<div align="center"> Thanks for reading 😃